Meet Dr. Bernadette Pivarunas

 • My upbringing was influenced by strict, Roman Catholicism, sexism, racism, and rampant fatphobia.

-• What you might not see looking in: an invisible (chronic) illness, inconsistent access to comprehensive healthcare, lived experiences of gender-based violence, and traumatic & disenfranchised grief.
+• What you might not see looking in: an invisible (chronic) illness, inconsistent access to comprehensive healthcare, neurodivergent, and lived experiences of gender-based violence and traumatic & disenfranchised grief.

-• My privilege: White, cis-hetero, neurotypical, educated, citizen, thin, and financially stable.
+• My privilege: White, cis-hetero, educated, citizen, thin, and financially stable.

 • Tremendous gratitude to The Adaway Group for first introducing our practice to the notion of a cultural resume.